aneldev/dynadux/README.md

 - return a getter for the state
 - return business logic methods that dispatch actions
 - do not expose the dispatch _but expose methods that dispatch actions_
-- do not expose the store _to ensure that the store is handled properly_
+- do not expose the store _to ensure that the store handled properly_

 ```
 const createTodoAppStore = (onChange) => {